-If any of these situations apply to you, your best solution may be hiring a professional executor, such as Anthony S. Park PLLC.
+If any of these situations apply to you, your best solution may be hiring a professional executor.

 - Our team has handled well over 100 estates all over New York, so you can rest assured knowing everything will be handled correctly and in a timely manner.

 - We have a fully staffed office available to handle all the various burdensome tasks that come with being an executor.

 - Choosing an independent executor instead of a family member can help prevent any intra-family disputes, since a professional executor will be a neutral and unbiased party.

 - We’re bonded and carry malpractice insurance to cover any wrongdoing as executor.
 This provides an additional layer of protection you wouldn’t get when working with a loved one, friend, or even a trusted financial planner or accountant.

 Melissa was certain she wanted a professional to be the executor of her will, so she drafted it naming Anthony S. Park as the sole executor, leaving all tasks and duties to our experienced team.
 Her loved ones were delighted that she found someone reliable and trustworthy to handle her estate, and also secretly pleased they would not be left with the trouble of doing it themselves!